LAST CHANCE BLACK FRIDAY: Save now on Ledger hardware wallets and accessories.

 However, if you want to use your Ledger device to access apps and services outside Ledger Live, you will need to connect it to a third-party wallet interface, such as Metamask, Coinbase Wallet, or WalletConnect.

 This is the critical moment: it’s rarely clear what you’re signing and not all wallets give you the full details of a proposed transaction in human-readable language.
-This is called blind singing and sadly, it’s a common attack vector for scammers.
+This is called blind signing and sadly, it’s a common attack vector for scammers.
 Unfortunately, a single approval is all it takes: clicking confirm could send your assets straight to the scammer’s wallet.

 What Happens if I Sell or Transfer the NFT